In focus are common apologetic defenses of biblical genocide commanded by Yahweh, the Supreme deity of the ancient Hebrews.

 In Joshua 8:24, the reader is informed that “Israel cut them down, leaving them neither survivors or fugitives…” and then later “Israel went to the city of Ai and killed all the men in it.”
 But if there were no survivors then why is the reader told that there were still men in the city?

-The immediate challenge to this argument is the biblical texts still portray Yahweh as ordering the extermination of the Canaanites, which alone is the ethical and theological challenge the apologist and inerrantist is required to defend as justified on Yahweh’s and the Hebrews’ part.
-The apologist’s argument from hagiographic hypobole is challenged by Yahweh commanding that everything that breathed (men, women, children, infants, and animals) needed to be exterminated in devotion to Yahweh.
+The immediate challenge to this argument is that the biblical texts still portray Yahweh as ordering the extermination of the Canaanites, which alone is the ethical and theological challenge the apologist and inerrantist are required to defend as justified on Yahweh’s and the Hebrews’ part.

-A second concern is this apologetic defense defends ethnic cleansing, which is the forced and systematic removal of ethnic or racial groups from a territory by a more powerful ethnic group.
-This is still a moral evil and raises the same concerned questions that the greater charge of genocide do.
+A second concern is that this apologetic defense defends ethnic cleansing, which is the forced and systematic removal of ethnic or racial groups from a territory by a more powerful ethnic group.
+This is still a moral evil and raises the same concerned questions that the greater charge of genocide does.

 “It is therefore completely misleading to characterize God’s command to Israel as a command to commit genocide.
 Rather it was first and foremost a command to drive the tribes out of the land and to occupy it.
 Only those who remained behind were to be utterly exterminated” (2).

 Although one could make the argument that ethnic cleansing is a lesser moral evil than genocide, it might still be argued that killing some people on their land and dispossessing the rest is sufficient to qualify as genocide.
-This scenario satisfies several of the criteria of international law by the International Convention on the “Prevention and Punishment of the Crime of Genocide.”
+This scenario satisfies several of the criteria of international law by the International Convention on the Prevention and Punishment of the Crime of Genocide.
 One is warranted at making a claim of genocide should any of the following criteria be met:

 (a) Killing members of the group;